 We require every guest to read and sign a release waiver to participate in a Trek Travel vacation.
 Keep in mind, if you are traveling with others, each individual will need to submit a separate release waiver for their trip.
 This form must be completed by each trip participant or by a parent or guardian for each minor prior to departing for trip.
 Please contact us with any questions.

 Trek Travel organizes vacations of a lifetime for riders and non-riders alike.
 We include so much other than riding in our packages so there is something for everyone.
 All of our packages are priced per person, double occupancy, regardless of whether you choose to ride a little, a lot, or not at all.
-Please see specific trips or contact a Trip Consultant for details regarding the best trips for non-riders.
+Learn more here or contact a Trip Consultant for details regarding the best trips for non-riders.

 We are closely monitoring travel restrictions in all of our regions to determine where we can run trips this year.
 Please note while we may be able to offer trips in specific regions, not all guests will be eligible to travel there with us.
 It is important to check that you are eligible to travel, familiarize yourself with the local regulations, and know your home country’s post-travel requirements before booking your trip.
 We will communicate the Trek Travel COVID protocols clearly to all guests prior to the start of your trip so you know what to expect.
 We work closely with local authorities and our partners as well, to ensure that we are adhering to local restrictions.
 Learn more about what Trek Travel is doing on all of our trips to keep you safe here.
 If you have any questions, please contact a trip consultant.